-The CRSO has been led by many important conductors over the years, including C. Munch, F. Konwitschny, H. Scherchen, G. Rožděstvenskij, S. Baudo, L. Segerstam, C. Mackerras and V. Neumann.
-Among composers whose work the orchestra has premiered are A. Honegger.
-A. Chačaturian and K. Penderecki.
+The PRSO has been led by many important conductors over the years, including C. Munch, F. Konwitschny, H. Scherchen, G. Rozhdyestvensky, S. Baudo, L. Segerstam, C. Mackerras and V. Neumann.
+Among composers whose work the orchestra has premiered are A. Honegger, A. Khachaturian and K. Penderecki.

 Under chief conductor Vladimír Válek, who has led it since 1985, the orchestra has reached a very high professional level.
-At the present time, the CRSO performs concerts within the framework of a season ticket system at the Dvořák Hall at Prague's Rudolfinum.
-It is a regular guest at several important cultural events (such as the Prague Spring, the Prague August, Smetana's Litomyšl, the Moravian Autumn, etc.).
+At the present time, the PRSO performs concerts within the framework of a season ticket system at the Dvořák Hall at Prague's Rudolfinum.
+It is a regular guest at several important cultural events (such as the Prague Spring, the Prague August, Smetana's Litomyšl, the Moravian Autumn. etc.).

-The radio symphony is proud to regard itself as one of the most important radio orchestras in Europe.
+The Prague Radio Symphony Orchestra is proud to regard itself as one of the most important radio orchestras in Europe.
 The artistic standing of the orchestra is confirmed by the positive reaction it meets on foreign tours, both from audiences and critics.
-The Czech Radio Symphony Orchestra has appeared in Germany, Italy,

-Austria, Spain, Turkey, Switzerland, France, Greece, England, South Korea, Japan, China, Taiwan and the United States.
+The Prague Radio Symphony Orchestra has appeared in Germany, Italy, Austria, Spain, Turkey, Switzerland, France, Greece, England, South Korea, Japan, China, Taiwan and the United States

-At the same time the Czech Radio Symphony Orchestra also has a rich recording career.
-It records at leading Czech institutions and the recordings are released by Czech music companies.
-Among the labels which release CRSO recordings are Supraphon, Radioservis, Pony Canyon, Carlton.
+At the same time the Prague Radio Symphony Orchestra also has a rich recording career.
+It records for leading companies such as Supraphon, Radioservis, Pony Canyon, Clarton.